 The most recent Grading Tables (September 2019 – August 2022)

 Grade Point Average substituted by Grading Tables

 Until 1 September 2017, Utrecht University published a Grade Point Average (GPA) to provide help institutions abroad to interpret UU-grades.
 Many Anglo-Saxon universities use this four point scale to express their weighted average grade.
 The GPA always needs clarification.
 The standards according to which the GPA is calculated differ between (international) universities.

 Utrecht University considers any form of academic dishonesty to be a very serious offense.
 Utrecht University expects each student to be familiar with and to observe the norms and values that ensure academic integrity.The most serious forms of deception that can impair this integrity are fraud and plagiarism.
 Plagiarism is a form of fraud and is defined as the wrongful appropriation of another author’s work without proper citation.
 See the further elaboration on what may be considered fraud or plagiarism.

 If the university discovers a case of fraud or plagiarism, then the study programme’s Board of Examiners may implement sanctions on the offender.
 The most serious sanction that the Board of Examiners may implement is the submission of a request for expulsion to the Executive Board.

 If you feel you have not been treated properly by someone employed by Utrecht University, or if you disagree with a decision that affects you personally, you can respond in a number of ways.
 You can submit a complaint, an objection or an appeal.

 Utrecht University processes a substantial volume of personal data.
-In accordance with the Wet Bescherming Persoonsgegevens (Personal Data Protection Act), the university is responsible for ensuring that personal data is processed properly.
-For more information you can visit the website of The Dutch Data Protection Authority
+In accordance with the General Data Protection Regulation (GDPR) the university is responsible for ensuring that personal data is processed properly.
+Also see the Privacy Statement on the Utrecht University website.